ejabbered/slpkg/content/home.md

 ##### Slackware Current

-For Slackware 'current' users must to change the variable VERSION in `/etc/slpkg/slpkg.conf` file.
+For Slackware 'current' users, they must change the variable VERSION in `/etc/slpkg/slpkg.conf` file.

 ```